SSkySurfer/SDR_Learning/matlab/README.md

       txgain =-10;
 '''

 * This sets up the example and allows the user to see different combinations of modulations, frequencies, and gains to transmit an image.
+One will observe that as the modulation complexity increases (16 or 64QAM), more power and/or bandwidth is required to send the waveform.

 ![Baseband](https://github.com/SSkySurfer/SDR_Learning/blob/main/matlab/images/BAseband_WLAN_signal.png)